isomerpages/imh-bicomh/_acsr-speakers/Track Speakers/Assoc Prof Warut Aunjitsakul.md

-Supervision program in 2012, Advanced Psychodynamic Psychotherapy at WPA in 2015, Mindfulness Based Cognitive Psychotherapy (MBCT) MBCT at MindfulNoggin by Zindel V Segal in 2020, and CBT for Psychosis at Oxford Cognitive Therapy Centre in 2021.He is also interested in research and in 2022 he graduated PhD in Psychological Medicine, School of Health &amp; Wellbeing, University of Glasgow.</p>
+Supervision program in 2012, Advanced Psychodynamic Psychotherapy at WPA in 2015, Mindfulness Based Cognitive Psychotherapy (MBCT) MBCT at MindfulNoggin by Zindel V Segal in 2020, and CBT for Psychosis at Oxford Cognitive Therapy Centre in 2021.
+He is also interested in research and in 2022 he graduated PhD in Psychological Medicine, School of Health &amp; Wellbeing, University of Glasgow.</p>
 <p>His interests are related to developing psychological interventions in